 - the categories of personal data concerned;

-- the recipients or categories of recipients to whom personal data has been or will be disclosed, in particular in third countries or international organisations, including any appropriate safeguards for transfer of data, such as Binding Corporate Rules or EC model clauses;
+- the recipients or categories of recipients to whom personal data has been or will be disclosed, in particular in third countries or international organizations, including any appropriate safeguards for transfer of data, such as Binding Corporate Rules or EC model clauses;

 - where possible, the envisaged period for which personal data will be stored, or, if not possible, the criteria used to determine that period;